ycpcs/fys100-fall2015/labs/lab03.md

 # What to do

-Your task is to use turtle graphics to draw cool-looking images, and in particular, fractal images.
+Your task is to use turtle graphics and Processing drawing functions to draw cool-looking images, and in particular, fractal images.
+The general idea is that the program should use a procedure based on simple rules to create the image.

 That's really the only task!
 Just mess around and see if you can create some interesting images by modifying and extending some of the examples shown below.
 Don't forget to save your favorite programs in your Processing sketchbook folder.